TiagoDinisFonseca/5.Assignement-1/PA1_template.md

 ##     173     195     204     208     214     286
 ```

-We can see that most of the time the person in study was not *moving*.
+We can see that most of the time the subject of the study was not *moving*.

 ## What is the average daily activity pattern?